Mat-O-Lab/ckanext-csvtocsvw/README.md

 CSVTOCSVW_TOKEN=${CKAN_API_TOKEN}
 ```

-You can set the default formats to annotate by seeting the env variable CSVTOCSVW_FORMATS for example
+You can set the default formats to annotate by setting the env variable CSVTOCSVW_FORMATS for example
 ```bash
 CSVTOCSVW_FORMATS="csv txt asc"
 ```